swarnadubey98/Horizon/README.md

+## The innovations we bring
-Our task is to make user friendly website and mobile application that simplifiies the task and reduces all possible manual interventions.
+Our task is to make user friendly website and mobile application that simplifiies the task and reduces all possible manual interventions.<br />
+The interface of our website and android application is user friendly and clearly insights the necessary details. <br />
+Keeping in mind the low and uneven connectivity in state of Sikkim , our website is made using all the light languages <br />
+All the details regarding exams like filling of application form, admit card ,time table, result etc will be sent to the applicant via emails and sms <br />